RL-VIG/LibFewShot/docs/tutorials/t1-train_and_test_exist_methods.md

 ## Train

-Name the configuration file we have finished in previous section as `dn4.yaml`, place it into `config/`directory.
+Name the configuration file we have finished in previous section as `dn4.yaml`, place it into the `config/` directory.

 Modify the `run_trainer.py` file in project root as follow: